emtee40/Sdmaid-wiki/AppCleaner.md

 [[[ https://user-images.githubusercontent.com/1439229/41261716-51ce233c-6ddd-11e8-99f0-5a55dbcbfa24.png | height = 300px]]](https://user-images.githubusercontent.com/1439229/41261716-51ce233c-6ddd-11e8-99f0-5a55dbcbfa24.png)
 [[[ https://user-images.githubusercontent.com/1439229/41261718-53ea9b28-6ddd-11e8-9418-214b7bad8227.png | height = 300px]]](https://user-images.githubusercontent.com/1439229/41261718-53ea9b28-6ddd-11e8-9418-214b7bad8227.png)
 [[[ https://user-images.githubusercontent.com/1439229/41261723-561df39a-6ddd-11e8-9c75-80f82680efc7.png | height = 300px]]](https://user-images.githubusercontent.com/1439229/41261723-561df39a-6ddd-11e8-9c75-80f82680efc7.png)

-#### Accessibility service
-You may have seen apps that seem to achieve pre Android 6.0 behavior on unrooted Android 6.0+ devices.
-Meaning that they seem to be able to clear private caches on unrooted 6.0+ devices.
-I'll explain what they are doing and why SD Maid isn't doing it.

-Two things are used:
-The `Accessibility service` feature, which allows an app to read and interact with the screen just like a human (intended for people with disabilities), and the permission `SYSTEM_ALERT_WINDOW` which allows an app to draw on the screen over everything else.

-An app "cleaning cache" this way will display a screen over everything else (i.e. a curtain) and then behind it open the settings screen of each app, then press the "clear cache" button on every app.
-It literally clicks through the menu just like you would do yourself.
-Depending on your ROM and device you can often hear the clicks or view screen changes.
-It also very noticeable if you try to exit the app at this point or rotate the device.

-Why is this not a good solution?
-This only works while the phone is unlocked, open and not in use.
-Think of it as your device being tapped on by another person.
-Only one user can interact with the screen at a time.
-It's also not very fast because the app manually moves through the UI.
-This approach requires to open each apps settings screen and then finding and pressing the "clear cache" button.
-It's the only way to reliably automate this, as some UI parts are consistent between devices/ROMs and others are not.
-The app settings screen is consistent, the device storage screen is not.
-You don't have this restriction though and could just go into your devices storage screen, find and tap the cache entry and achieve the same result.

-~~SD Maid current doesn't use the accessibility service this way because it's neither fast nor convenient.
-There is an [on-going discussion](https://github.com/d4rken/sdmaid-public/issues/1588) about adding this here.~~ Support for [accessibility service based cache deletion](https://github.com/d4rken/sdmaid-public/wiki/AppCleaner#accessibility-service) was added in v4.14.0.

 ### Some AppCleaner exclusions don't work without root
 If you are using the AppCleaner on an unrooted device, you may have noticed that despite creating an exclusion for a specific app, it is still part of the scan results.
 This happens because when functions are used to delete caches that SD Maid doesn't have direct access to.
 If we cause the system to delete caches files for us, then the system does not know about the exclusions.